 - Take Time Off: Taking a break from work and getting on a short vacation always helps to recharge and more importantly, help bond with your family and friends.
 I now take three short vacations in a year.
 And, it was not counterintuitive, as I always came back rejuvenated and charged up for the next challenge at work.

 - Make a time-table – Set Goals: I am a firm believer that we all should set goals and make a plan to achieve the same.
 The goals could be short-term, mid-term or long-term – making a timetable brings discipline and that leads to the true art of living a healthy and happy life.
 Even if one fails in sticking to a timetable, even when we fall short of goals – never give up on a getting a timetable.
-Keep revising them, keep making them – soon you will see things would fall in place.
+Keep revising them, keep making them – soon you will see things would fall into place.

 Our minds could be trained, our habits could be controlled – all we need is a self-realization and a quest to get the best out of our life.